 - Saving the last tip, the walking tour is the best in any city, and Killarney town will leave you startled by its beauty, food and culture.

-There are many places to visit in Killarney, but we chose to explore Ireland by car driving through the famous Ring of Kerry.
-Road trip around ireland
+There are many places to visit in Killarney, but we chose to explore Ireland by a car driving through the famous Ring of Kerry.
+Road trip around Ireland

 You can rent your car from here:

 One may wonder what exactly is Ring of Kerry, I did too when I heard it for the first time.
 Well, it’s a route.
 A trail.
 A road.
 But this is no ordinary road.

 The Ring of Kerry is a scenic drive around the Iveragh Peninsula in southwest Ireland’s County Kerry.
 Its 179km-long, circular route takes in rugged and verdant coastal landscapes and rural seaside villages.
 Skellig Michael, a rocky island with an abandoned 7th-century Christian monastery, is a major destination point, with several boats from Portmagee making the 12km crossing during the warmer months.
 It’s a road that takes you from deep forest to the crashing waters of the wild Atlantic.
 It’s a road through rugged, majestic landscapes: where wild stag roam and where tumbling waterfalls crash into crystal streams teeming with wild salmon.
 It’s a road that shows you the real meaning of a holiday in Kerry, Ireland.

 Our first stop on this road exploration was Gap of Dunloe which is located at a distance of around 20 km from Killarney.